€29*

 If you like walking, you can even take advantage of the station's central location to start your visit of Paris on foot.

-An alternative train service will be drawn up based on available train staff.
-Take this alternative train service into account if you need to take a domestic connection in Belgium before or after your international train journey, or if you need to take our regional trains shortly across the border (Roosendaal, Maastricht, Aachen, Luxembourg, Lille or Maubeuge).
-More details on this alternative train service will be available 48h in advance on www.belgiantrain.be.
+Please take this alternative train service into account if you need to take a domestic connection in Belgium before or after an international train journey, or if you need to take our regional trains just across the border (Roosendaal, Maastricht, Aachen, Luxembourg, Lille or Maubeuge).

 For the time being, we still don't know the possible impact of this strike on international trains (EuroCity, Eurocity Direct, TGV INOUI, Eurostar, OUIGO, ICE etc.).
-We advise to check this page regularly for further updates.
+Please check this page regularly for further updates.